o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 Overrides are not limited to the level.
 In fact, any prefab that is open for editing in Prefab Edit Mode is responsible for storing the overrides made to its nested prefabs.
 {{< /note >}}

-However, if you do not want to make override changes, you should follow the old Prefab Edit Mode workflow instead.
-In the example, you can enter the mode on the Car instance before editing the Body entity, in which any changes will be applied to all Car instances as shown in the below image.
+If you do not want to make override changes, you should follow the old Prefab Edit Mode workflow instead.
+In this example, you can enter Prefab Edit Mode via the Car instance in the Entity Outliner.
+Any changes to Car will now affect all Car instances.

 {{< image-width src="/images/learning-guide/tutorials/entities-and-prefabs/level-prefab-edit-enter-edit-mode.png" width="300" alt="Edit Mode Entered on Car Prefab in Entity Outliner." >}}